 - Collateral (e.g. personal real estate, FedEx vehicles, etc.)

-ROBS financing is another low cost option.
+ROBS financing is an option for both SBA loan down payments and complete funding.
 Through a ROBS, aka ‘Rollover as Business Startup’, you can finance a business using your retirement account.
-You can learn more in our Ultimate Guide to ROBS Financing, or apply via Guidant Financial, our recommended ROBS Provider.
-(Click here to find out why.)
+You can learn more in our Ultimate Guide to ROBS Financing, or speak with our recommend ROBS provider, Guidant Financial.

 For more lending options, see our Ultimate Guide on How to Get a Small Business Loan.